Navajo and Zuni - Sterling Silver Stone Bracelets

 Note from Paula:

-I can't stress enough that the best way to get a perfectly fitting cuff bracelet is to measure one that fits you well and compare its measurements to the measurements on the page of a bracelet you are considering buying.
+I can't stress enough that the best way to get a perfectly fitting cuff bracelet or watch is to measure one that fits you well and compare its measurements to the measurements on the page of a bracelet you are considering buying.
 When I wrap a string or dressmakers cloth tape measure around my wrist it measures between 6 7/8" and 7" and yet the bracelet I am wearing today measures 6 5/8 total inside circumference, which includes the gap.
 So the bracelet that fits me the best is actually 1/4" smaller than my wrist measurement.
 Such a bracelet is steady, does not flop around, yet does not dig in anywhere.
 It is comfortable and perfection in fit.
 So bear that in mind as you shop.
 You may likely prefer a bracelet slightly smaller than your wrist size.

 Many cuff bracelets are adjustable.
 They can be opened or closed up to about a 1/4 inch larger or smaller.
 The types that are NOT easily adjustable are those that are made from very thick, heavy metal or those with inlaid stones across the entire front and sides.